mechy88/ruby-exercises-nueca/ruby/challenge/Specification.md

 ## Problem

 There is a local processing system in your nearby area that has 3 tellers, and everyone falls in line for each teller.
 Curious, you thought.
 You briefly asked the manager if each teller performs the same tasks as the other.
 They responded with a Yes.
-So, you thought their system can be further optimized, but you need proof of concept.
+So, you thought their system can be further optifomized, but you need proof of concept.

 ## Task